wyager/smap/README.md

 Then, we have a second invocation of `smap int` which is reading these key/value pairs in from stdin and intersecting them with the set of families where someone has mumps.

 ### Approximate mode

 If you're processing lots of lines and running up against memory limits, you can use the `--approximate` or `-a` option to keep track of a 64-bit hash of each line instead of the entire line.
 You can also use `--approx-with-key` or `-k` if you want to specify the SipHash key.

+### Performance

+It's pretty fast.
+On my laptop, I can churn through 1.something million lines per second for short lines and a few hundred megabytes per second on long lines.
+I'll run out of RAM before I run out of time.
+Of course, faster is better, so please feel free to open an issue/PR with suggestions.